· Last updated 2 June 2026

 Can You Really See Africa from Gibraltar?

 Yes, genuinely.
 This is not a tourist exaggeration.
-Cap Spartel, the northwesternmost point of Morocco, sits roughly 14km across the water from Europa Point.
+Cap Spartel, the northwesternmost point of Morocco, sits roughly 14.3km across the water from Europa Point.
 On a good day you can make out the hills, the coastline and the texture of the Moroccan landscape with the naked eye.
-With binoculars, it becomes remarkably detailed.
+With binoculars it becomes remarkably detailed.

 The Best Spots to See Morocco and the Strait

-Europa Point is where most people go first, and for good reason.
+Europa Point is where most people head first, and for good reason.
 It is the southernmost tip of Gibraltar, with unobstructed views south across the Strait toward Morocco.
-The Ibrahim-al-Ibrahim Mosque and the red-and-white Trinity Lighthouse are here too.
-Free parking is available nearby.
-On a clear morning, the Moroccan hills are clear and close-feeling.
+The Ibrahim-al-Ibrahim Mosque, gifted by King Fahd of Saudi Arabia and inaugurated on 8 August 1997, stands here alongside the red-and-white Trinity Lighthouse, operational since 1841 and the only Trinity House lighthouse outside the British Isles.
+Parking nearby is free.
+On a clear morning the Moroccan hills feel close and distinct.
 This is probably the single best location for the Africa view specifically.

-O'Hara's Battery sits at around 420 metres, making it the highest accessible point on the Rock.
-The 360-degree panorama from here takes in the Strait, Morocco to the south, the Spanish coast to the north, the Bay of Algeciras to the west and the Mediterranean opening to the east.
+O'Hara's Battery sits at around 420m, making it the highest accessible point on the Rock.
+The 360-degree panorama takes in the Strait, Morocco to the south, the Spanish coast to the north, the Bay of Algeciras to the west and the Mediterranean opening to the east.
 It is not the easiest location to reach, but the view is the most complete of anywhere in Gibraltar.
 Worth the effort.

-The Skywalk is a glass-floor viewing platform on the Upper Rock.
+The Skywalk is a glass-floor viewing platform on the Upper Rock, opened in 2018 at 340m.
 It is a different kind of experience, looking straight down as well as across.
 The views of the Strait are dramatic and the glass-floor element adds something for those who can handle the drop.
-It tends to be less crowded than the main cable car viewpoint.
+It tends to be less crowded than the main summit viewpoints.

-Mediterranean Steps is a walking trail on the eastern face of the Rock, dramatic and steep.
-The views here look south and east, out along the eastern coast and toward Africa.
+Mediterranean Steps is a walking trail on the eastern face of the Rock, running from Jews' Gate up to O'Hara's Battery.
+The views look south and east, out along the eastern coast and toward Africa.
 This is a proper walk requiring reasonable fitness and sturdy shoes.
 The payoff is a view that feels genuinely earned.
-Not the right choice for everyone, but the right choice for walkers who want something quieter.
+Not the right choice for everyone, but ideal for walkers who want something quieter and away from the crowds.

-The City Walls and Upper Town offer accessible views without the need to climb or cable car.
-The old city walls give elevated sightlines through the Strait.
-Less dramatic than the Upper Rock viewpoints but a nice way to combine the view with the historic town.
+The City Walls and Upper Town offer accessible views without needing to climb.
+The old city walls give elevated sightlines across the Strait and are easy to combine with a walk through the historic town.
+Less dramatic than the Upper Rock viewpoints, but a good option if you are short on time or energy.

 Best conditions and timing for the clearest views across the Strait.